 Ride Tram 28

 The fairytale town of Sintra is an absolute must when in Lisbon.
 You can go on your own or join a tour.
 It’s impossible to see it all in a day but if you pick a couple of spots you can make a good full or half day trip out of it.
 I did a half-day trip to Sintra with the Wanderers Tours which I loved because it gave me lots of time to visit the Quinta da Regaleria which is what I was most interested to see.
-However, while I did enjoy it, the tour didn’t go to Pena Palace so if that is on your list, consider one of these tours:
+However, while I did enjoy it, the tour didn’t go to Pena Palace so if that is on your list, consider one of these tours instead:

 Belem is only a short tram ride away from Lisbon, and has quite a few attractions to see.
 The reason most people go to Belem is for Pasteis de Belem which is believed to serve up the most delicious pasteis de nata (egg tarts) in the area.
 Along with the pastries, you should also visit Belem Tower, Jerónimos Monastery, and the Monument of Discoveries.